daschub/hsro-inf-prg3.github.io/09ln-proxy-adapter-flyweight.md

 ![dp-flyweight](/assets/dp-flyweight.svg)

-> Note: In practice, the `operation()` often hands a data handle (reference) to the caller, instead of actually performing an operation with the provided extrinsic state.
+Notes:
+- The term _flyweight_ is misleading: it is _light_ in a sense of _less and static parts_, but often contains the "memory heavy" objects.
+- In a variant, there is no `operation()` but just a shared reference to the flyweights, which act as a pool of "heavy" objects.

 ## Examples